 Thank you for your interest in writing for the HR Florida Review.
 While we cannot promise publication, we are always happy to receive potential articles.
 Here are the answers to frequently asked questions.

-NOTE: We do not publish articles for which another publication has copyrights.
-By submitting an article for publication, writers are agreeing that they are the sole owners of their articles and are, therefore, in a legal position to grant HR Florida the right to publish it.
+NOTE: We do not publish articles for which another publication has a copyright.
+By submitting their article for publication, writers are representing to HR Florida that they are the sole owners of their articles and are, therefore, in a legal position to grant HR Florida the right to publish it.
 Should another organization obtain a copyright on a submitted article after it has been submitted to HR Florida, it is incumbent upon the writer to notify HR Florida immediately.

 We publish 3-4 “feature articles.”
 These should be of general interest to most HR practitioners.
-They usually run 1000 to 1500 words.
-Articles at 2000 words or more are considered extremely long features.
+They usually run 1000-1500 words; 2000 is considered an extremely long feature.
 While we do not require that everything be footnoted, these articles are meant to be of sound research, professional caliber, and backed up with metrics and/or reference to acknowledged, credible sources.
 Personal opinions should be kept to a minimum.
 Please remember that the feature, advice, and legal update articles are NOT intended to be advertisements.

 We also publish 4-5 “advice articles.”
-These are shorter (500 to 1000 words) articles that address a specific HR topic, need, challenge, or concern.
+These are shorter (500-1000 words) articles that address a specific HR topic, need, challenge, or concern.